What information do you need for the Design Brief?

 Which car shows do you go to?

-We are planning to go to Goodwood Revival and Festival of Speed, the Essen Motorshow and Retromobile amongst others in 2015.
-We expect to be at the Washington Auto Show in January – February 2015 too.
+We plan to go to Goodwood Revival and Festival of Speed, the Essen Motorshow and Retromobile amongst others each year.
+We expect to be at the Washington Auto Show annually too.
 In the West Country where we are based there also seems to be a host of motor shows during the summer and we try to get to most.
 We’re always keen to hear about more though!
 If you’d like to meet us at one, contact us to try and arrange it.

 Isn’t it more expensive to work from a buck created by you?